FairwindsOps/insights-docs/docs/configure/ci/autoscan.md

 ## Using Auto-Scan to Scan Private Images
 You can now scan private container images by setting up docker registries information in Fairwinds Insights via API.
-These information will be used to authenticate/authorize against your docker registry and fetch private image container to be scanned.
+This information will be used to authenticate/authorize against your docker registry and fetch the private image container to be scanned.

 ### Add docker registry
 ```